fossasia/eventyay-tickets/doc/developer/contributing.rst

 register an account on GitHub, then you “fork” pretalx, and work on your copy of it until you're done.
 Then, you submit your changes as a Pull Request.
 We'll review the PR and help you make any changes required to get it merged.
-Have a look at the `GitHub guides`_ and other documentation on git for further information.
+Have a look at the `GitHub documentation`_ and other documentation on git for further information.

 We have tagged some issues as small_, and they are probably a good place to